johnnywang1994/script-custom-module/README.md

 # Script Custom Module

-A plugin to let developer compile ts,react,vue content in client side with native es module.
+A plugin written by Typescript to let developer compile ts,react,vue content in client side with native es module.
 No  bundler, just with one CDN and 4 lines configuration, and you are ready to use your favorite ES javascript to prototype your new idea.

 ## Install